 The College is not responsible for loss of or damage to the personal property of students or guests, who should take reasonable steps to protect their belongings.
 It is recommended that students arrange for appropriate insurance coverage for their personal property.

 Student housing is available at the White Plains campus.
 Policies governing the operation of Cottage Place and Sussex House Residence Halls are set forth in the Residence Life Handbook.
 Any student who fails to abide by such policies may be subject to disciplinary action, up to and including dismissal from housing or from the College.

 Contact information for students must be current.
-Students can change their addresses, as well as cell or home telephone numbers, through the Student Self-Service tab on Blackboard.
+Students can change their addresses, as well as cell or home telephone numbers, through the Self-Service icon on Engage.
 To change a student’s name in the College’s records, the student must present legal documentation of the new name to the Office of the Registrar with a request to modify the name under which the student originally enrolled.

 The Berkeley Store